 Folk tales and fairy tales have been told and retold for generations, and as they’ve moved through different times and cultures, their essential patterns have remained intact.

 The WonderLit approach is to respect those patterns while using our imaginations to look between the lines.
-So, for example, if you’ve set out to explore Hansel and Gretel, you will be advised not to change the story but to look closely at what’s going on in particular moments of the story.
+So, for example, if you’ve set out to explore Hansel and Gretel, you will be advised not to change the story but to look closely at what’s going on in a particular moment of the story.
 Hang out in the forest.
 Listen to the conversation between the brother and sister.
 That’s how the story will inform you.

 Fairy tales often come with bits and pieces that are unsightly and sometimes downright offensive.
 You might not like the witch who lures the children with candy, but if you’re willing to accept her, warts and all, then you might get some surprising and important insights.